 Side Effects – “Harsh?”

-The first issue that bothered us about Lipodrene was side effects.
+The first issue that bothered us were reports of Lipodrene side effects.
 “Feeling bad is the last thing a dieter wants to pay for,” says our Research Editor.
 “You want to buy a product that works, not one that causes you to feel awful.”
 Reports of dizziness, jitters and shakes are common across many customer reviews.

-Another user reports the same issues with Lipodrene side effects, ” I took two lipodrene today for the first time at 8am now it is 1pm still feel jittery and a little nausea, how long does it take to [wear] off, a little scare to continue.”
+Another user reports the same issues with Lipodrene side effects, ” I took two lipodrene today for the first time at 8am now it is 1pm still feel a little nausea.”

 Scroll below for one of the best products we’ve seen over the last year.